signaldust/bunny-jit/README.md

 potentially required, but this is not a requirement: the very first pass of DCE will get rid of any excess `phi`s just fine.

+To clarify `env` is *only* used by the compiler when:

+ - at entry to new procedure to return arguments
+ - when `newLabel()` is called: the types are copied
+ - when `emitLabel()` is called: phis are generated for the stored types
+ - when a jump to a label is emitted: `env` is added to target `phi` alternatives
+ - wh

+### Instruction set?

 Instructions expect their parameter types to be correct.
 Passing floating-point values to instructions that expect integer values or vice versa will result in undefined behaviour (ie. invalid code or `assert`).
 The compiler should never